-Attendance: Students are expected to attend all class meetings.
+- Inferences on Two Samples (Chap.
+11). - Attendance: Students are expected to attend all class meetings.
 If you must be absent from class on the day an assignment is due, you must complete and hand in the assignment prior to the absence.
 If you know you will be absent on the day of a test, you must notify me before the time the test is scheduled in order to schedule a make-up test.
 Students who miss a test should provide a valid excuse, otherwise you will not be allowed to make up the test.
 No final exam exemptions.

 Merely attending class will not earn you a passing grade.
-Regular class attendance (see University Attendance Policy) includes being on time to class and actively engaging and participating in classroom activities.
-It does not include texting, listening to personal music players, browsing the internet, playing video games, checking email, etc. Students engaging in these types of activities may be asked to leave the classroom and/or be counted absent for the class meeting.
+Regular class attendance (see Class Attendance Policy) includes being on time to class and actively engaging and participating in classroom activities.
+It does not include texting, listening to music, watching videos, browsing the internet, playing video games, checking email, etc. Students engaging in these types of activities may be asked to leave the classroom and/or be counted absent for the class meeting.
 Do not expect a warning or announcement before these sanctions.

 Homework: Students are expected to do their homework and participate in class.
 Students should expect to spend a minimum of three hours outside of class on homework and review for every hour spent in class.
 Homework problems from the textbook will be assigned after nearly every class meeting.
-The homework will be completed on-line through the MyStatLab website.
+The homework will be completed on-line through the MyLab website.
 You should work all of these problems (if necessary, repeatedly until your solution is correct) and periodically review them when studying for tests and the final examination since the test and exam problems will be similar in wording and difficulty to the exercises in the textbook.
 Graded assignments may also include computer assignments using the statistical software, Minitab.
 This software is available in the campus computer laboratories and on students' personal computers through the vLab Virtual Desktop.
 Homework will not be accepted late without a valid excuse.
-In no case will late homework be accepted after an assignment has been graded and returned to the class.
-Discussion between students on homework assignments is encouraged, but each student must submit their own solutions to the homework assignments.
+In no case will late homework be accepted after an assignments is encouraged, but each student must submit their own solutions to the homework assignments.

-Students must register with the MyStatLab website by August 31, 2015 at 05:00P using the access code which came with the purchased course materials.
+Students must register with the MyLab website by September 11, 2017 at 05:00P using the access code which came with the purchased course materials.
 In addition to the access code, you will be asked for the following information:

-Course Name: MATH 130.01, Elements of Statistics I
+Course Name: MATH 130 Elements of Statistics I

-Course ID: buchanan51275
+Course ID: buchanan27957

-If you have not purchased the access code, you may still register with the MyStatLab website for free 14-day access.
+If you have not purchased the access code, you may register with a valid credit card, or PayPal account, or you may still register with the MyLab website for free 14-day access.
 Once registered you will have 14 days to purchase and enter the access code.
 After 14 days your account will be locked (but nothing lost or deleted) until you enter the access code.
-There are no excuses for not registering with MyStatLab.
+There are no excuses for not registering with MyLab.

-For best results when using the MyStatLab website, please run any suggested web browser compatibility checks to ensure your browser settings do not conflict with the site.
-Based on past experience, 99% of technical difficulties with MyStatLab result from incorrect browser settings on a student's computer.
-Unfortunately I cannot provide troubleshooting and IT support for students using MyStatLab.
-If you encounter problems please click on the "Help & Support" link at the top of the MyStatLab login page.
+For best results when using the MyLab website, please run any suggested web browser compatibility checks to ensure your browser settings do not conflict with the site.
+Based on past experience, 99% of technical difficulties with MyLab result from incorrect browser settings on a student's computer.
+Unfortunately I cannot provide troubleshooting and IT support for students using MyLab.
+If you encounter problems please click on the "Help & Support" link at the top of the MyLab login page.

-Tests: There will be three 50-minute in-class tests and a comprehensive final examination.
+- Tests: There will be three 50-minute in-class tests and a comprehensive final examination.
 The tests are tentatively scheduled for

-- Wednesday, September 16, 2015
+- Wednesday, September 20, 2017

-- Wednesday, October 14, 2015
+- Wednesday, October 18, 2017

-- Monday, November 16, 2015
+- Monday, November 20, 2017